-It’s A Colonial Christmas at Colonial Michilimackinac Posted November 17, 2022 The sun sets on the Straits of Mackinac.
+It’s A Colonial Christmas at Colonial Michilimackinac Posted December 8, 2023 The sun sets on the Straits of Mackinac.
 Fires crackle in stone hearths.
 The smell of treats and warm beverages fill the crisp winter air.
 Laughter, conversation, and more can be heard emanating from inside the palisaded walls.
-It’s A Colonial Christmas Saturday, December 10, at Colonial Michilimackinac in Mackinaw City.
-From 3:00 p.m. to 7:00 p.m. (last admission at 6:30 p.m.) the holiday traditions of the 17th and 18th centuries are alive for all to explore.
+It’s A Colonial Christmas Saturday at Colonial Michilimackinac in Mackinaw City.
+From 3:30 p.m. to 6:30 p.m. (last admission at 6:00 p.m.) the holiday traditions of the 17th and 18th centuries are alive for all to explore.
 As visitors enter through the secondary entrance off Straits Ave under boughs and decorations, lanterns will light the path to the palisaded walls, as the historic residents of Michilimackinac invite you into their homes to celebrate.
 “A Colonial Christmas is a chance to dig deeper into the lives of the historic residents of Michilimackinac and explore even more of this history of the Straits of Mackinac,” said Mackinac State Historic Parks director Steve Brisson.
 “We hope our visitors find it to be an enriching and fun event that will help us all appreciate the history of holiday traditions.”
 Upon entering the South Southwest Rowhouse, travelers will be welcomed with hot chocolate and the chance to look at available wares (and purchase tickets to the event, if you don’t already have one).
 Upon exiting the Rowhouse, more lanterns will light the paths, while the smell of treats and the fires burning in the fireplaces indicate the buildings to enter.
-You are now on your own to explore at your own pace.
+You are now on your own to explore at your own pace.Various treats to be found at A Colonial Christmas, including the King’s Cake, in the center.
 At the Merchant’s House you’ll find coriander cookies and seats around the fire, where you’ll learn about Réveillon, the French tradition of eating a night-time meal after Midnight Mass, including many desserts.
 In the Northwest Rowhouse the French celebration of New Year will also be observed, as it played a major part of the holiday festivities.
 Here you can sample the King’s Cake, but be on the lookout for the ‘bean’ that will make you king for the day.
 In the Barracks you’ll learn of British and German military traditions, as the soldiers may have celebrated the holidays with feasting, storytelling, and games.
-Here you’ll be able to sample tea cakes and learn about the tradition of the Christmas pie.
+Enjoy a treat and learn about the tradition of the Christmas pie.
 British holiday traditions will continue in the British Trader’s House, as 18th century stories will be told while guests sample comfit.
 Ghost stories will be told in the Soldier’s House, which was a popular holiday tradition.
 Wassailing will take place in the Priest’s House, where hot wassail will be available as you make your way into Ste.
-Anne’s Church, which will be dressed for Christmas Mass and you’ll learn about the first Christmas at Mackinac.The celebration continues outside, as popcorn will be available on the porch of the Guardhouse.
+Anne’s Church, which will be dressed for Christmas Mass and you’ll learn about the first Christmas at Mackinac.The Church of Ste.
+Anne decorated for Christmas.
+The celebration continues outside, as popcorn will be available on the porch of the Guardhouse.
 Over on the parade ground you’re encouraged to join a game of Trap Ball, a game played all year, but especially during the holiday season.
-Finally, down in the Treasures from the Sand exhibit, you’ll learn how the soldiers and fur traders decorated their houses for the holidays and have a chance to make your very own decoration to help decorate your own house.
-Admission to A Colonial Christmas is $10 per adult, $6 children ages 5-12, and free for children 4 and under and Mackinac Associates members (excluding Heritage Level).
-Tickets are available now online at www.mackinacparks.com/a-colonial-christmas/.
-Tickets will also be available upon arrival.
-Last admission is at 6:30 p.m.
+Finally, down in the Treasures from the Sand exhibit, you’ll learn how the soldiers and fur traders decorated their houses for the holidays and have a chance to make your very own decoration to help decorate your own house.Tickets available online or upon arrival.
+Last admission is at 6:00 p.m.
 Call 231-436-4100 for more information.
 Visitors are encouraged to dress warmly, as the buildings at Colonial Michilimackinac are not insulated for the cold weather.
 Restrooms will be available in the South Southwest Rowhouse.
 Much of Colonial Michilimackinac has been reconstructed based on archaeological excavations, including its 13 buildings and structures, many of which will be open featuring special activities during A Colonial Christmas.
 The fort and fur trading village was founded by the French in 1715 and is depicted today as it was in the 1770s when occupied by the British.
-Colonial Michilimackinac will open for the 2023 season on May 10.